brycehanscomb/brycehanscomb.com/pages/how-to-make-a-testable-user-interface.md

 <a class="profile">Edward</a>
 ```

-Implemented this way, the test script doesn't need to keep track of (or hard code)
+Implemented this way, the test script doesn't care which user is logged in
-which user is logged in during the test.
-De-coupling the element selection logic
+during the test.

-from the test account data will reduce the reliance on any particular data value,
+De-coupling the element selection logic from the test account data reduces the
-and also make for easier refactoring.
+reliance on any particular data value, and makes for easier refactoring.

 ### Stateful Test Hooks For Elements That Change